Vectorized/solady/README.md

-├─ LibBitmap — "Library for storage of packed booleans" ├─ LibMap — "Library for storage of packed unsigned integers" ├─ MinHeapLib — "Library for managing a min-heap in storage or memory" ├─ RedBlackTreeLib — "Library for managing a red-black-tree in storage" ├─ ReentrancyGuard — "Reentrancy guard mixin"
+├─ LibBitmap — "Library for storage of packed booleans" ├─ LibMap — "Library for storage of packed unsigned integers" ├─ MinHeapLib — "Library for managing a min-heap in storage or memory" ├─ EnumerableSetLib — "Library for managing a enumerable-set in storage" ├─ RedBlackTreeLib — "Library for managing a red-black-tree in storage" ├─ ReentrancyGuard — "Reentrancy guard mixin"
 ├─ Multicallable — "Contract that enables a single call to call multiple methods on itself"